zoesimmons/hs-coding-club-bootstrap-philly-springside-chestn-f924/README.md

 ## Let's Get Started

-Obviously, you're wondering how you can use Bootstrap too.
+Obviously, you're wondering how you too can use the powers of Bootstrap to quickly and seamlessly design beautiful sites.
 Don't worry, by the end of this, you'll be Bootstrap pros.

 ### Step 1: